-In this regard, when trading a continuation pattern, it’s mandatory to have a pre-existing trend and avoid sideways ranging markets.
+When trading a continuation pattern, you need to have a pre-existing trend to ensure you avoid sideways ranging markets.
 If you see a symmetrical triangle chart pattern when there’s no clear market direction, ignore it completely.

 In the study of technical analysis, there are three types of triangles: